Catholics should look closer to home for pilgrimages that truly challenge your spirit

 The way we learn about our faith does not emphasize the manifestation of God to black Americans.

-Many Catholics connect the word pilgrimage far flung places like the Holy Land, Rome, El Camino de Santiago, Lourdes, Fatima, and the Basilica de Guadalupe in Tepeyac, Mexico City.
+Many Catholics connect the word pilgrimage to far flung places like the Holy Land, Rome, El Camino de Santiago, Lourdes, Fatima, and the Basilica de Guadalupe in Tepeyac, Mexico City.

 Unlike these famous and far-flung places, however, U.S. Catholics rarely acknowledge pilgrimage sites closer to home.
 More specifically, we rarely undertake a pilgrimage to the sites where generations of Christian martyrs suffered persecution in the United States: the holy sites of black churches.